Icyretsz/fcj-workshop/content/5-Workshop/5.1-Frontend-deployment/5.1.4-WAF/_index.md

 ## Step 9: Create CloudWatch Alarms (Optional)

 {{% notice note %}}
-To follow this section, you must upgrade your CloudFront to Pro-tier
+To follow this section, you must upgrade your CloudFront to Pro-tier.
+You will be charged $15/month in Pro-tier and you can only switch back to free-tier after 5 days.
+Furthermore, you can only delete your Pro-tier distribution after the first billing cycle
 {{% /notice %}}

 ### 9.1 Enable logging destination in WAF